-- 1. Application Package (One copy) The appropriate application form and all necessary County forms must be fully completed, including the pre-submission items.
-The application must be signed by the property owner or duly authorized agent with power of attorney. - 2.
-Fees Fees in accordance with the fee schedule must be enclosed with the submission.
-Checks should be made payable to "Prince William County".
-Note that if a VDOT 527 Review is required (determined at TIA scoping session) a separate fee must be submitted directly to VDOT.
-Do not submit the VDOT 527 Review fee to Prince William County. - 3.
-Deed (Two copies or more if GPIN is applied to multiple cases) For all properties included in the application. - 4.
-Plat and Boundary Description (Two copies) A separate plat is preferred for submission.
-The boundary description should conform to the information shown on the plat.
-Plat information may be incorporated into the special use permit plan or rezoning general development plan (See Section B, page 9). - 5.
-Written Narrative (One copy) Each application is reviewed, in part, for its consistency with the relevant chapters of the Comprehensive Plan.
-The written narrative is a description of how the proposal relates to these chapters.
-Please see the guidelines portion of the Manual (Section A, pages 7-8) for typical information that should be addressed in the written narrative. - 6.
-SB 549 Justification Narrative - Identify impacts (for residential rezonings and proffer amendments only).
+- 8. SB 549 Justification Narrative: Identify impacts (for residential rezonings and proffer amendments only).
 This narrative shall include a detailed description of the following: - a.
-Specifically identify all of the impacts of the proposed rezoning or proffer amendment; - b.
-Propose specific and detailed mitigation strategies and measures to address all of the impacts of the proposed rezoning or proffer amendment; - c.
-Specifically address whether all of the mitigation strategies and measure are consistent with all applicable law, including, but not limit to, Virginia Code 15.2-2303.4, effective July 1, 2016; - d.
-Specifically demonstrate the sufficiency and validity of those mitigation strategies using professional best accepted practices and criteria, including all data, records, and information used by the applicant or its employees or agents in identifying any impacts and developing any proposed mitigation strategies and measures. - 7.
-Plans (25 copies or more as determined by the Case Planner) Based on the type of application submitted, one of the following types of plans must be submitted for review.
-Please see the guidelines portion of this manual (Section B, pages 9-12) for typical information that should be shown on the required plans.
-All plans must be folded to a size not greater than nine by twelve inches (9"x12").
+Specifically identify all the impacts of the proposed rezoning or proffer amendment. - b.
+Propose specific and detailed mitigation strategies and measures to address all the impacts of the proposed rezoning or proffer amendment. - c.
+Specifically address whether all the mitigation strategies and measure are consistent with all applicable laws, including, but not limited to, Virginia Code §15.2-2303.4, effective July 1, 2016. - d.
+Specifically demonstrate the sufficiency and validity of those mitigation strategies using professional best accepted practices and criteria, including all data, records, and information used by the applicant or its employees or agents in identifying any impacts and developing any proposed mitigation strategies and measures. - 9.
+Plans (6 copies or more as determined by the Case Planner): Based on the type of application submitted, one of the following types of plans must be submitted for review.
+Please see the guidelines portion of this manual (Section B, pages 11-14) for typical information that should be shown on the required plans.
+All plans must be folded to a size not greater than nine by twelve inches (9" x 12").
 Unfolded plans will not be accepted. - a.
-General Development Plan (Mandatory for Rezoning Applications) The General Development Plan (GDP) shall identify existing features of the property such as existing structures, vegetation, and watercourses, and provide a schematic presentation of its intended use in a graphic, visual, and written format.
-The GDP shall include such specific site plan features of the proposed development including layout of internal roads, lots, and open space, -OR b.
-Special Use Permit Plan (Mandatory for Special Use Permit Applications)
+General Development Plan (Mandatory for Rezoning Applications): The General Development Plan (GDP) shall identify existing features of the property such as existing structures, vegetation, and water courses, and provide a schematic presentation of its intended use in a graphic, visual, and written format.
+The GDP shall include such specific site plan features of the proposed development including layout of internal roads, lots, and open space.